 Trips and Visits: New Designers, Barcelona, Present Screen printing workshop at Spode.

 Personal Investigation continues Term 1: Students to identify an area of focus for their Personal Investigation project and start to research.
 Students are asked to identify an area of interest, starting to identify and investigate relevant artists and designers.
 Students encouraged to complete independent research visits and explore the topic independently.

 Term 2: External set assessment

 Student are asked to prepare for a 15 hour exam which they complete in May.
 They are given the option of 8 different questions in which to respond to.
 Using all their skills and knowledge of art textiles students gather and explore a range of techniques and mediums in response to their chosen question.

 Encouraging your child to cook, sew and help with practical activities will be a huge help to them in developing their practical skills.
 It will also give them a wider experience of materials and processes to help them deepen their understanding.
 Discussing their design ideas with them will also help them to gain a better understanding of what they are doing and how it can be improved.
 Understanding and predicting how good an idea could be and considering different ways to improve it is a key skill that children usually find very difficult.
-Software used in school includes CorelDraw which is a very powerful graphics suite (available at a student rate) and Pro/desktop which is available free from school.
-Google Sketch-up is a free 3D drawing package that can be downloaded from Google.
-This provides a great introduction to 3D CAD packages.
+Onshape is a free online CAD package that we use later in school with many tutorial videos on Youtube.

 www.aqa.org.uk – this the exam board website for the subjects we teach at GCSE and A-level